eddieantonio/cmput296/lab-1.md

 Consult an [ASCII table](https://en.wikipedia.org/w/index.php?title=ASCII&oldid=819815126#Printable_characters) for more hexadecimal codes.

 I have a picture of cat called `cat.jpg`.
-It's URL is
+Its URL is
 <http://www.eddieantonio.ca/cmput296/lab-1/cat.jpg>.
 In the same directory, there is a picture of a kitty cat called `kitty cat.jpg`.
 Its URL is